Spomky-Labs/IpFilterBundle/README.md

 	    ip_class:             Acme\IpBundle\Entity\Ip
 	    range_class:          Acme\IpBundle\Entity\Range

 If you have your own managers, you can use them.
-It just needs to implement `Spomky\IpFilterBundle\Model\IpManagerInterface` or `Spomky\IpFilterBundle\Model\RangeManagerInterface`.
+They just need to implement `Spomky\IpFilterBundle\Model\IpManagerInterface` or `Spomky\IpFilterBundle\Model\RangeManagerInterface`.

 	# app/config/config.yml
 	spomky_ip_filter: